CARTAvis/manual_source/source/about_gui.rst

 Graphical user interface
 ========================
 The graphical user interface (GUI) of CARTA is designed to be flexible and user friendly to support most use cases, such as continuum image analysis, or spectral line cube analysis, etc. In this section, we introduce the GUI and provide examples to guide users to get familiar with configuring layouts via mouse interactions.
-Examples on how to interact with regions and charts are provided as well.
+Examples on how to interact with images, regions and charts are provided as well.

 Components
 ----------

 The GUI of CARTA is classified into different components:

 * Main window